What does a Millwright do?

 How to become a Millwright?

-Becoming a Millwright offers a rewarding career path for those interested in working with machinery and equipment.
-This profession involves installing, maintaining, and repairing heavy machinery.
-It requires a mix of skills and knowledge.
-Here is a clear guide to help you start your journey as a Millwright.
+Becoming a millwright offers a rewarding career path in the skilled trades.
+This profession involves installing, moving, and repairing heavy machinery.
+It requires a mix of technical skills and physical strength.
+Here is a clear guide to help someone start this career.

 How long does it take to become a Millwright?